Indonesia–Malaysia confrontation: Casualties

 Total British Commonwealth military casualties were 280 killed and 180 wounded, the greatest number of them were British.
 Gurkha losses were 43 killed and 83 wounded, losses among other British armed forces were 19 killed and 44 wounded.
 Australian casualties were 16 killed, of whom 7 were killed in action, and 9 wounded.
 New Zealand casualties were 7 killed and another 7 wounded or injured.
 The remaining casualties were that of the Malaysian military, police, and Border Scouts.
 A significant number of British casualties occurred during helicopter accidents, including a Belvedere crash that killed several SAS commanders and a Foreign Office official, possibly a member of MI6.
 A Wessex collision also killed several men from 2nd Parachute Battalion, and a Westland Scout crash, on 16 July 1964, near Kluang airfield, killed the two crewmen from 656 Sqn AAC.
-Finally, in August 1966, there remained two British and two Australian soldiers missing and presumed dead, with the Australians (both from the SASR) probably drowned while crossing a swollen river.
+Finally, in August 1966, there remained two British and two Australian soldiers missing and presumed dead, with the Australians (both from the SASR) having probably drowned while crossing a swollen river.
 The remains of a Royal Marine were recovered some 20 years later.
 Altogether, 36 civilians were killed, 53 wounded and 4 captured, with most being local inhabitants.

 Indonesian casualties were estimated at 590 killed, 222 wounded and 771 captured.

 Awards

-A number of gallantry awards were made for actions during the campaign.
+A number of British Commonwealth soldiers were awarded gallantry awards for actions during the campaign.
 No Distinguished Flying Cross or naval awards were made.

+All Indonesian military or police personnel involved in the conflict were given the Northern Borneo Military Campaign Medal (Satyalancana Wira Dharma), and two Indonesian marines (Usman and Harun) were honoured as National Heroes of Indonesia.